 Please check our U.S. Federal Government Research Guide to access detailed information on how to search for Federal Government information.

-A SuDoc (Superintendent of Documents) is a classicifcation system that the Government Publishing Office (GPO) uses to organize Federal Government publications.
-Publications are grouped together by issuing agency and therefore it is important to understand the structure in order to find Federal publications.
+A SuDoc (Superintendent of Documents) number is a classicifcation system that the Government Publishing Office (GPO) uses to organize Federal Government publications.
+Publications are grouped together by issuing agency and therefore it is important to understand the structure of the Federal Government in order to find Federal publications.
 Most SuDoc numbers follow the format below.

 For more information, check out the GPO's SuDoc Classification System Guidelines.

 Vital sources of information about the workings and essential activities of the U.S. Government

 For detailed descriptions of these resources, please visit the Core U.S. Government Resources guide here: https://libguides.fdlp.gov/c.php?g=871292